Customize Consent Preferences

 I am so impressed with the work CTF is doing to improve the lives of those living with this condition.
 I was diagnosed with NF almost 60 years ago when there was limited knowledge and no treatment options.

 Today, the Foundation has made a $1 million investment in NFlection Therapeutics’ Phase 2b clinical trial of NFX-179, a topical (on the skin) MEK inhibitor for patients living with cutaneous neurofibromas, a trial in which I am proud to have participated.
-They are also funding a $1.8 million research collaboration between the NIH and Washington University studying a liquid biopsy for the early detection of MPNST, and investing more than $3 million in gene therapy research for NF1 and NF2-related schwannomatosis (NF2).
+They are also funding a $1.8 million research collaboration between the NIH and Washington University studying a liquid biopsy for the early detection of MPNST, and investing more than $3 million in gene therapy research for NF1 and NF2-related schwannomatosis (NF2-SWN).

 I am personally so proud to be a part of these efforts.
 To continue to help change the landscape of NF research, I have included the Children’s Tumor Foundation in my estate plans.